howtowritehelloworld/engg1340-project/README.md

 The game implements a 2D vector to store the map elements,

 ### Dynamic Memory Management
-The game uses vector and linked list
+The game uses vectors and linked lists.

 ### File input/output (e.g., for loading/saving game status)
 The game saves the maps as text files and then reads and prints them out accordingly.